Komanabelli-Balaji/booking-system/README.md

 ## How It Works

 1. **Browse**: The landing page loads the movie catalog from `GET /movies`.
 2. **Select a Movie**: Click a movie card to view its seat grid.
-The frontend polls `GET /movies/{id}/seats` every 2 seconds.
+The frontend connects to the WebSocket endpoint `/ws` and subscribes to that movie's updates.
 3. **Hold a Seat**: Click an available seat.
-The server atomically sets a Redis key with `SET NX` and a 2-minute TTL.
+The server atomically sets a Redis key with `SET NX` and a 2-minute TTL, and triggers a WebSocket broadcast.
 A checkout panel appears with a countdown timer.
 4. **Confirm or Release**: Confirm removes the TTL (seat is permanently booked).
 Release deletes the key immediately.
-If the timer runs out, Redis expires the key automatically.
+If the timer runs out, Redis fires a keyspace expiration event, which automatically pushes a WebSocket broadcast to refresh the seats.

 ### Redis Key Schema